Canon 6D vs Nikon D3X

 - More heavily discounted: Has been around for much longer (launched in December 2008).

-If the count of relative strengths (bullet points above) is taken as a measure, the D3X comes out slightly ahead of the 6D (8 : 7 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the D3X emerges as the winner of the match-up (11 : 8 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 Expert reviews: Canon 6D vs Nikon D3X